mre/oxitrack/README.md

 ### Logging

 Oxitraffic logs to stdout.
-The default log level is `error`, but you can choose one of the following other levels:
+The default log level is `info`, but you can choose one of the following other levels:

 - `off`
 - `error`